 - Ranking may get you traffic, but it doesn’t guarantee you sales

 These are widely accepted facts in the search industry, but to paraphrase one of our clients:

-“Perception is reality for a lot of business owners who wonder why the shop across the road shows up #1 ‘widgets’ and they don’t.”
+“Perception is the reality for a lot of business owners who wonder why the shop across the road shows up #1 for ‘widgets,’ and they don’t.”

 But there are still great uses for ranking data beyond just chasing a single glory phrase.
-Today, I’ll walk you through 3 of them and the reports we’re using at Portent to address SEO progress through ranking.
+In this post, I’ll walk you through four of them and the reports we’re using at Portent to address SEO progress through ranking.

 The age of personalized search has made local ranking factors way more prevalent.
 Your storefront’s proximity to the person searching, the accuracy of your store listings in the search engines, your content’s relevance for a given city or neighborhood name, and ratings in the marketplace are a big deal now.

 So instead of using ranking data for individual keywords, many ranking tools will allow you to see rank for target keywords in a given location.
 When you aggregate those numbers across a handful of important keywords for your business, you get a ranking map like this one:

 Another valuable way to use ranking data is by grouping your keywords based on the part of the customer journey a person is in when they search for it.

 It’s the traditional Awareness > Consideration > Conversion marketing funnel we’re all used to, but for search.